-The Department of Earth and Physical Sciences and the Chemistry Department offer tutoring services for students enrolled in their courses.
-Students interested in tutoring in these subject areas should contact the departments for more information about location and hours.
+The Department of Earth and Physical Sciences offers tutoring services for students enrolled in Physics courses.
+Students interested in tutoring should contact the department for more information about location and hours.

-CHEMISTRY DEPARTMENT 718-262-2651 DEPARTMENT OF EARTH AND PHYSICAL SCIENCES 718-0262-2654
+DEPARTMENT OF EARTH AND PHYSICAL SCIENCES 718-262-2654